-At the time of inspection the property appeared in a condition generally consistent with age and type however items of maintenance and repair were noted.
+At the time of inspection the property appeared in a condition generally consistent with one of its age and type.

-It appears the property has suffered from previous movement evident to distortions to the internal and external fabric.
-Within the limitations of a single survey and for the purposes of this valuation this appears longstanding and non-progressive in nature.
+The property has suffered from previous movement evident to distortions to the internal and external fabric.
+Within the limitations of our inspection this appears longstanding and non-progressive in nature.